bravint/spontaneously-nomadic-server/readme.md

 An express server providing back-end functionality for https://github.com/bravint/spontaneously-nomadic-client.

-I wanted this server to reflect everything I have learnt over the course of my 6 months at Boolean UK and to explore using typescript and third party npm packages - this includes getting familar with reading documentation, looking for solutions to problems and bugs in GitHub issues to name but a few.
+I wanted this server to reflect everything I have learnt over the course of my 6 months at Boolean UK as well as to explore using TypeScript and third party npm packages - getting familar with reading documentation, looking for solutions to problems and bugs in GitHub issues are examples of the skills I improved upon as a result.
 ## Current Project Status

 MVP completed : 2 week project with 3 day sprints